Skyost/SimpleSecureStorage/packages/simple_secure_storage/README.md

 // Typically done in your `main()` method. if (kIsWeb) {
-  // To secure your data on Flutter web, we have to encrypt it using a password and salt.
+  // To secure your data on Flutter web, we have to encrypt it using a password and salt. await SimpleSecureStorage.initialize(WebInitializationOptions(keyPassword: 'password', encryptionSalt: 'salt'));
-  SimpleSecureStorageWeb.initializeWeb(keyPassword: 'password', encryptionSalt: 'salt');
+} else {
+  await SimpleSecureStorage.initialize(); // Feel free to use `InitializationOptions` if you want here too.
 }
-await SimpleSecureStorage.initialize(appName: 'My app', namespace: 'fr.skyost.example');

 // Write a value.
 await SimpleSecureStorage.write('key', 'value');